-1. See "General Rules for 64-Bit Mode" on page 559, for opcodes that do not appear in this table.

-2. The type of operation, excluding considerations of operand size or extension of results.
-See "General Rules for 64-Bit Mode" on page 559 for definitions of "Promoted to 64 bits" and related topics.

-3. If "Type of Operation" is 64 bits, a REX prefix is needed for 64-bit operand size, unless the instruction size defaults to 64 bits.
-If the operand size is fixed, operand-size overrides are silently ignored.

-4. Special actions in 64-bit mode, in addition to legacy-mode actions.
+- 1. See "General Rules for 64-Bit Mode" on page 559, for opcodes that do not appear in this table. - 2.
+The type of operation, excluding considerations of operand size or extension of results.
+See "General Rules for 64-Bit Mode" on page 559 for definitions of "Promoted to 64 bits" and related topics. - 3.
+If "Type of Operation" is 64 bits, a REX prefix is needed for 64-bit operand size, unless the instruction size defaults to 64 bits.
+If the operand size is fixed, operand-size overrides are silently ignored. - 4.
+Special actions in 64-bit mode, in addition to legacy-mode actions.
 Zero or sign extensions apply only to result operands, not source operands.
 Unless otherwise stated, 8-bit and 16-bit results leave the high 56 or 48 bits, respectively, of 64-bit destination registers unchanged.
-Immediates and branch displacements are sign-extended to 64 bits.

-5. Any pointer registers (rDI, rSI) or count registers (rCX) are address-sized and default to 64 bits.
-For 32-bit address size, any pointer and count registers are zero-extended to 64 bits.
+Immediates and branch displacements are sign-extended to 64 bits. - 5.
+Any pointer registers (rDI, rSI) or count registers (rCX) are address-sized and default to 64 bits.
+For 32-bit address size, any pointer and count registers are zero-extended to 64 bits. - 6.
+The default operand size can be overridden to 16 bits with 66h prefix, but there is no 32-bit operand-size override in 64-bit mode.

-Instruction and Opcode (hex) 1 Type of Operation 2 Default Operand Size 3 For 32-Bit Operand Size 4 For 64-Bit Operand Size 4 STGI -Set Global Interrupt Flag 0F 01 DC Same as legacy mode.
+Instruction and Opcode (hex) 1 Type of Operation 2 Default Operand Size 3 For 32-Bit Operand Size 4 For 64-Bit Operand Size 4 STGI-Set Global Interrupt Flag 0F 01 DC Same as legacy mode.
 Not relevant.
-No GPR register results.
+No GPR register r esults.
 STI - Set Interrupt Flag FB Same as legacy mode.
 Not relevant.
 No GPR register r esults.
-STOS, STOSW, STOSD, STOSQ- Store String AB Promoted to 64 bits.
+STOS, STOSW, STOSD, STOSQ- Store String Promoted to 64 bits.
 32 bits STOSD: Store String Doublewords.
 See footnote 5 STOSQ (new mnemonic): Store String Quadwords.
 See footnote 5 STR-Store Task Register 0F 00 /1 Same as legacy mode.
-32 Zero-extends 2-byte TR selector to 64 bits.
-SUB-Subtract 29 2B 2D 81 /5 83 /5 Promoted to 64 bits.
+32 Zero-extends 2-by 64 bits. rte TR selector to SUB-Subtract 29 2B 2D 81 /5 83 /5 Promoted to 64 bits.
 32 bits Zero-extends 32- bit register results to 64 bits.
-SWAPGS -Swap GS Register with KernelGSbase MSR 0F 01 /7 New instruction, available only in 64-bit mode.
+SWAPGS-Swap GS Register with KernelGSbase MSR 0F 01 /7 New instruction, available only in 64-bit mode.
 (In other modes, this opcode is invalid.)
 Not relevant.
-See "SWAPGS Instruction" in Volume 2.
-SYSCALL-Fast System Call 0F 05 Promoted to 64 bits.
+See "SWAPGS Ins Volume 2. struction" in APM SYSCALL-Fast System Call 0F 05 Promoted to 64 bits.
 Not relevant.
-See "SYSCALL and SYSRET Instructions" in Volume 2 for details.
+See "SYSCALL ar Instructions" in AP details.